 Why would I want to find an alternative to IG?

 When WallStreetBets inspired retail investors to buy lots of GameStop shares, some brokers stepped in to restrict trading.
-IG was one of them, preventing its users from opening new positions with GME or AMC, another Reddit favourite.
+IG was one of them, preventing its users from opening new buying positions with AMC or GME, another Reddit favourite.

 Along with artificially forcing the price down by only allowing its users to sell, IG’s decision to make its customers’ decisions for them pushed many people towards finding an alternative broker.